 We cope with the heat of summer by getting on the water shortly after sunrise.
 The air is cool, the fish active, and the atmospherics un-matched.
 Virtually no one is on the river, except for our ospreys, eagles, herons, ducks, deer, and turkeys.
 We quietly float the river, positioning our casting fishermen in the front and rear of the boat over promising lies.
 Whether fishing a half day or full day float, summer bass fishing is most gratifying and pleasant.

 Muskegon River smallmouth bass are taken on streamers stripped with sink tip lines, and on poppers fished with floating lines.
-Running to four pounds, Muskegon River bronzebacks are superbly conditioned and therefore fight hard and long.
+Running up to five pounds, Muskegon River bronzebacks are superbly conditioned and therefore fight hard and long.
 Fortunately, these fine sporting fish are beginning to get the attention they have long deserved.
-In short, we River Quest guides cannot recommend these summer floats highly enough.
-This Muskegon River fly fishing experience is excellent in every way and is offered to our clients at a lesser rate than our full day floats.
+In short, we RiverQuest guides cannot recommend these summer floats highly enough.
+This Muskegon River fly fishing experience is excellent in every way.
 Give fly fishing for smallies a try, and you’ll be back for more.